JacobAgerbo/QuickFixR/README.md

 # QuickFixR
 Hello world!
 Hang in there!

 Here I present QuickFixR.
 A small shiny based R packages, which makes R interactive and more user friendly.
 The package is trying to help researchers working on any **'Omics based data**, which are not super happy about coding at all.
-Within this packages it is possible to get an overview of data.
+Within this packages it is possible to get an overview of data. **...and actually get some great insigths in your data!**

 ## Introduction to dependencies